-- Continuous monitoring of SI4093 operation, with alerts of events that may impact connectivity. - Retrieving traffic statistics and other operational information.
+- Examining and modifying the configuration of the SI4093. - Archiving configurations for faster deployment to new chassis or to replacement SI4093 devices. - Continuous monitoring of SI4093 operation, with alerts of events that may impact connectivity. - Retrieving traffic statistics and other operational information.

-For management details, see "Administrative Access" on page 23, as well as the Lenovo Flex System Fabric SI4093 System Interconnect Module Command Reference for Lenovo Networking OS 8.2.
+For management details, see "Administrative Access" on page 31, as well as the Lenovo Flex System Fabric SI4093 System Interconnect Module Command Reference for Lenovo Networking OS 8.3.